Honestly speaking, the more I look at this picture, the more I love it. I dare say, the best picture I've taken so far.

 I discovered a treasure in Singapore - Pasir Ris Park!

+There, I spent a quiet Friday afternoon with my girls and a golden retriever.
 The beautiful golden retriever, Jay Jay belongs to Isabel's friend, Trivia.
 I really like it a lot.
 Wouldn't mind having it but sometimes, the saliva is a bit too much.
 Hee.

+It's such a serene place.
 I simply felt at peace with myself as the wide expanse of the sky and the tranquil sea embraced me.
+From where we were, I could see kelongs and airplanes.

 I think I can just spend an early weekday evening there, at about 5pm, put a picnic mat, lie on it, enjoy my company with friends and have heart-to-heart talks about life and dreams.